TYPE DESIGN INFORMATION PAGE last updated on Thu Jan 19 18:10:09 EST 2017

 Czech expressionist type designer from Svetec u Biliny, Bohemia, b.
 1873.
 His work was influenced by Japanese art and symbolism.
 During World War II, Preissig supported the Czech resistance and was arrested in 1940.
 He died in Dachau in 1944.
 Preissig is representative of the Czech cubist period, 1910-1925.
 His only book typeface, Preissig Antikva, was cast in 1925 at the Czech State Printing Office foundry in Prague, where he had returned to settle in 1930.
 This lively angular typeface had a hand-drawn poster-look feel.
 It was a milestone in Czech type design and served as inspiration for later developments, including typefaces by Menhart, Ruzicka, and Tyfa.

 Preissig Antikva was the basis of several digitizations:

 Gert Wiescher was born in Braunsbach am Kocher, Germany, in 1944.
 Based in München, Gerd Wiescher designed many classy and classic Bodoni families, as well as New Yorker Type (1985).
-All characters are carefully fine-tuned and balanced.
+All of his typefaces are carefully fine-tuned and balanced.
 Wiescher founded first Munich Type and then Wiescher Design and Autographis.
 He is known as a hard, fast and prolific worker.
 His exquisite faces can be bought at MyFonts.
 Catalog of his bestselling typefaces.
 Interview in 2008.
+Wikipedia page.
 List of faces: